-Sources have described Andy Marovitz as “much-admired,” a “thoughtful, measured and extremely polished courtroom performer,” and a “‘formidable opponent … strong in terms of his substantive knowledge’ with ‘a lot of credibility with judges.’”
+Sources have described Andy Marovitz as “a distinguished attorney commended for his market-leading antitrust practice,” a “thoughtful, measured and extremely polished courtroom performer,” and a “‘formidable opponent … strong in terms of his substantive knowledge’ with ‘a lot of credibility with judges.’”
 “Clients consider him to be ‘nothing short of outstanding.’”Chambers USA

 Andy Marovitz is Mayer Brown’s General Counsel as well as a trial lawyer who concentrates on antitrust litigation and complex commercial litigation.
 He has represented national and multinational corporations in monopolization, attempted monopolization, price fixing, market allocation and conspiracy cases.
 He represented BASF Corporation in In re Vitamin Antitrust Litigation, one of the largest price fixing cases ever filed.
 He also counsels clients on general antitrust issues and represents companies faced with significant litigation.